7heo/sutom/README.md

 <https://sutom.nocle.fr/js/instanceConfiguration.js> file, and the date of the
 day is, well, the date of the day.

+> [!NOTE]
+> In the following code snippets, everything is more or less designed to be
+> impevious to change, except for one very hardcoded constant: the line number
+> of the `GUID` in the JavaScript file.
+>
+> This line is the line 16 at the time of writing (see the `[15]` in the
+> JavaScript browser console code, and the `'16!d` `sed` expression in the
+> shell code; because sed counts from 1), but it could very well change with
+> time.

 So, if you wanna cheat the *easy* way, just run this in your browser's console:

 ```js